3 out of 4 people found this review helpfulwrite a review of this game

 read more reviews for this game

-The BadThe only downside of "Larry 2" is its puzzle design.
-It was typical for early Sierra adventures to let the players die constantly or get stuck because they forgot to pick up something earlier.
-It was still okay in the first "Larry", but "Larry 2" really exaggerated.
-There are locations where you can literally die at every corner, and plenty of possibilities to get stuck.
-Therefore, the puzzles are not about thinking, but about dying, restoring, trying again, dying again, restoring again, and figuring out you have to restore an earlier saved game because you probably forgot something.
-In fact, there are very few real puzzles in the game, and the once there are are very easy; but what makes the game unnecessary hard is the fact you have to keep tons of saved games in every location just because important items are everywhere, and you constantly travel from place to place without ever coming back.
-There was one "puzzle" (in the airport) that was really unfair: it required you to try something and to die from it, in order to find out a hidden item.
-There was no other way to solve it other then dying, restoring, and getting an item you knew about only because you died previously.
-It is not as hard to figure out as it sounds, but it almost looks like cheating, while in fact being a part of the game's design.
+Undeniably, this is the single most lethal, most dead-end-heavy adventure in the history of the company.
+Earlier Sierra games may have presented unpleasant situations, but Looking for Love goes way over the top.
+There are locations where you can perish at every corner, and plenty of possibilities to get stuck.
+Much of the gameplay is about dying, restoring, trying again, dying again, restoring again, and figuring out you have to restore an earlier saved game because you probably forgot something.
+In fact, there are very few real puzzles in the game, and the ones that are there are elementary; but what makes the game unnecessarily hard is the fact you have to keep tons of saved games in every location just because important items are everywhere and you constantly travel from place to place without ever coming back.

 There is, for example, one "puzzle" (in the airport) that actually requires you to try something and die from it in order to find out a hidden item.
 There is no other way to solve it other than by getting killed, restoring, and procuring an item you learned about only because you previously died.
 It is not as difficult to figure out as it sounds, but it almost feels like cheating.
 While this is probably the most blatant example, there are several others that make as little sense.
 Unfortunately, the game also loves preventing you from accessing earlier areas, sometimes literally forcing you to save on every screen just to ensure you'll be able to complete it.